-Our Sacred Heart Parish Mission Statement proclaims: “Sacred Heart Parish seeks to be a sign of God’s loving presence in the Miles City, Broadus, and Terry areas by working as Roman Catholics to build a community of faith.
+Our Sacred Heart Parish Mission Statement proclaims: “Sacred Heart Parish seeks to be a sign of God’s loving presence in the Miles Cit and Broadus areas by working as Roman Catholics to build a community of faith.
 We challenge each other to grow, to share, to understand our differences, and to bear witness to our baptismal commitment.
 This commitment calls us to the Church’s three-fold mission: Proclaiming the Good News, transforming one another by the Spirit into a community of faith, and bringing God’s justice and love to others.”

 Catholic settlers coming to the Montana Territory area where the then-named Miles Town was taking shape brought their bibles and rosaries with them.
 Irish soldiers at Fort Keogh and other Catholic residents held prayer services.